 The trees get noticably smaller as the trail climbs high above the creek, but soon the trail descends back into the big trees.
 At the point where the trail levels out, there's a barely-visible trail to the right that's blocked by a single post.
 This is the abandoned part of the Nature Trail; it climbs another steep hillside and descends back to the creek through some impressive redwoods, then completely disappears in a jumble of fallen trees and overgrown vegetation.
 Skip the abandoned trail and continue straight, following a sign that says "Summer Trail / Campfire Center / (Summer only)".

 The trail crosses the creek on a footbridge that's only installed when the water is low.
-The creek is about three feet deep during the summer and may be deeper in winter.
+This happens to be a really deep part of the creek; it's about three feet deep during the summer and may be deeper in winter.
+10 or 20 yards to the left or right the creek is only about 6 inches deep.

 Once across the footbridge, go left toward the Revelation Trail.
 Stay left at each of the next two intersections as well.
 You'll walk a short section of the Revelation Trail, a short loop with a trailside cable to guide visually-impaired visitors.
 The second left is the Redwood Access Trail.
-There are some really big trees on this side of the creek, but the forest in this area doesn't quite have the lush, stately, and ancient look that it has across the creek.
+It's a really scenic area with some huge redwoods, but the forest doesn't quite have the lush, stately, and ancient look that it has across the creek.

 The trail emerges next to the visitor center.